 Inside a monolithic corporate visual identity structure, internal and external stakeholders use to feel a strong sensation of uniformity, orientation, and identification with the organization.
-No matter if you are visiting websites, using the distribution, or acting on social events, the one unique name and one unique visual style conect them all to say: Hey! we are all parts of the CentOS project.
-And, probably, some vister will say: Can I join the party?
-Yes you can, it is free. :)
+No matter if you are visiting web sites, using the distribution, or acting on social events, the one unique name and one unique visual style connects them all to say: Hey! we are all part of The CentOS Project.